 - a.
-Drop one of the pbs\servers to verify that the secondary server picks up the request. - Red Hat 6 or SUSE 11-based systems f 0 Change the np flag to reflect number of available processors on that node.
+Drop one of the pbs\servers to verify that the secondary server picks up the request. - Red Hat 6 or SUSE 11-based systems

 - b.
-Stop the pbs\server on server2 and restart pbs\server on server1 to verify that both nodes can handle a request from the other. - 12.
-Install a pbs\mom on the compute nodes. - a.
+Stop the pbs\server on server2 and restart pbs\server on server1 to verify that both nodes can handle a request from the other. - 13.
+Install a pbs mom on the compute nodes. - a.
 On server1 or server2, configure the nodes file to identify all available MOMs.
 To do so, edit the / var/spool/torque/server\priv/nodes file.